Moggi/goTo/README.md

  ./install.sh
  ```

-2. Do 'gt help' to see the mini manual
+2. Do `gt help` to see the mini manual
  ```sh
  # do gt help to see the help
  gt help